tejado/obsidian-gpgCrypt/README.md

 [gpgCrypt](https://github.com/tejado/obsidian-gpgCrypt) is developed by [github.com/tejado](https://github.com/tejado).

-**Note:** The Obsidian plugin is still in beta!
-Use it at your own risk!
 **Warning:** Encrypted notes might be stored unencrypted on disk due to Obsidian's caching mechanisms, coredumps, or other reasons.

 ### Features